webqit/keyval/README.md

 * how expiry is enforced,
 * what metadata is supported.

-This section documents those differences explicitly, so developers know exactly what to expect when choosing a backend.
+This section documents those differences explicitly, so you know exactly what to expect when choosing a backend.

 ### InMemoryKV